mhouser42/Invasive_Species_Propogation/README.md

 Longitude and Latitude - used as a method of establishing distance between nodes.
 Population - Higher population areas will have a better chance of detecting and destroying SLF Lanternfly density: initial lanternfly levels for an area.
 Most of these will be zero at the beginning.
-Tree density: SLFs primary host tree is another invasive species from East Asia known as the “tree of heaven”, but is known to use more than 170 different plants as potential hostsLinks to an external site., a number of which, like walnut and maple trees, are common in Illinois (our state tree the white oak is fortunately spared).
+Tree density: SLFs primary host tree is another invasive species from East Asia known as the “tree of heaven”, but is known to use more than 170 different plants as potential hosts, a number of which, like walnut and maple trees, are common in Illinois (our state tree the white oak is fortunately spared).
 Higher tree density will result in faster lanternfly spread.

 This will mean we have effectively two densities, one for trees of heaven, and another for native trees.
 High tree of heaven density will increase reproduction rate.